godilite/stellar_asset_lists/README.md

 - **fromJson**: Creates an instance of `AssetList` from a JSON map.

-### AssetListResolver
+### StellarAssetListResolver

-The `AssetListResolver` class implements the `IAssetListResolver` interface, providing methods to fetch and parse asset lists.
+The `StellarAssetListResolver` class implements the `IStellarAssetListResolver` interface, providing methods to fetch and parse asset lists.

 #### Methods